ocapn/ocapn/implementation-guide/Implementation Guide.md

            #f
            <desc:import-object 1>>
 ```
-/If en had had a connection to Carol's Node, Node C, his Node would just have used that instead of creating a new one/
+/If Ben had had a connection to Carol's Node, Node C, his Node would just have used that instead of creating a new one/

 Carol's Node receives this message and delivers it to the bootstrap object which performs the following steps: